Washington Senators (NFL): Syracuse Pros

 After playing against three non-APFA opponents, the Senators defeated the Syracuse Pros 20–7 at home.
 It is unclear however if the Pros were ever a part of the APFA.
 The team acknowledged that they were members of the league, however there is no record available through the APFA or NFL documenting the team's membership.
 Therefore, the Pros are not counted in many record books as being an APFA or NFL franchise.

 Harry Courtney

-Harry Courtney, a left-handed pitcher for the Washington Senators baseball club, signed with the football Senators for their November 20 against a team from Clarksburg, West Virginia.
+Harry Courtney, a left-handed pitcher for the Washington Senators baseball club, signed with the football Senators for their November 20 game against a team from Clarksburg, West Virginia.
 However Clark Griffith, the owner of the baseball Senators, found out about his Courtney moonlighting as a football player.
 Griffith ordered Courtney to stop playing football or risk finding himself without a job in baseball.
 Indeed, Courtney gave up his football career and continued to focus only on baseball.